barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 ```

 We give the data race some time to occur.
 What happens is not deterministic, but the second transaction is sometimes just swallowed by the void.
-We have met all 3 of the above conditions.
+We have met all 3 of the above conditions!

 To fix the problem, we might use an `atomic` type for `balance`, however, not even cppcheck or clang-tidy warn us here.

 Translating the same to Rust: